 Tips For Making QR C In Canva:

-- Using a tool like this one from Pinetools, you can make a QR code in canva for your blog with a translucent background in canva
+- Using a tool like this one from Pinetools, you can make a canva QR code for your blog with a translucent background in canva.

 - This QR code can then be saved as an image and added to your design in canva